kblair40/flashcard-app/README.md

  ## Built With

  #### Client
   - React
   - React Context API
   - Chakra UI
   - Framer Motion

 #### Server
   - Node / Express.js
   - MongoDB / Mongoose

+#### Todo
+  - Prevent 'saving' a card in edit mode if no actual changes were made
+  - Add bad-words check to newly created sets to prevent public sets with inappropriate titles and/or content do not appear in 'Latest Sets From the Community' section